robinstoffer/microhh2/README.md

     cmake .. -DUSECUDA=TRUE

-(Note that once the build has been configured and you wish to change the `USECUDA` or `USEMPI` setting, you must delete the build directory or create an additional empty directory from which `cmake` is run.)
+(Note that once the build has been configured and you wish to change the `USECUDA` or `USEMPI` setting, you must delete the build directory or create an additional empty directory from which `cmake` is run.
+For the moser600 DNS test case used in Stoffer et al. (2020), it is recommended to enable MPI to keep the total simulation time feasible.)

 With the previous command you have triggered the build system and created the make files, if the `default.cmake` file contains the correct settings.
 Now, you can start the compilation of the code and create the microhh executable with: